CryptoBlades/cb-gitbook-wiki/skill/what-is-skill/spending-skill.md

-# Spending SKILL
+# Spending $XWeapon

-SKILL is the currency used to create and enhance the asset NFTs players use to play the game.
-Over time, more use cases will be created to increase the value of SKILL and circulate the economy of the game.
+$XWeapon is the currency used to create and enhance the asset NFTs players use to play the game.
+Over time, more use cases will be created to increase the value of $XWeapon and circulate the economy of the game.

 ## In Game Only Funds

-In-Game-Only SKILL is SKILL that can only be spent on minting weapons, and reforging.
+In-Game-Only $XWeapon is $XWeapon that can only be spent on minting weapons, and reforging.

 In-Game-Only cannot be spent on the marketplace to purchase NFTs.

-This SKILL is currently unobtainable at the moment, though this maybe subject to change depending on future features.
+This $XWeapon is currently unobtainable at the moment, though this maybe subject to change depending on future features.

 More information on staking can be found here:

 {% page-ref page="staking.md" %}

-## SKILL Spending Order
+## $XWeapon Spending Order

-CryptoBlades will prioritize spending SKILL in the following order for minting characters, weapons, and reforging:
+CryptoWar will prioritize spending $XWeapon in the following order for minting characters, weapons, and reforging:

 1. In-Game-Only
-2. Unclaimed SKILL
+2. Unclaimed $XWeapon
-3. Wallet SKILL
+3. Wallet $XWeapon

-If one pool of SKILL is insufficient for the transaction, CryptoBlades will take SKILL from the next pool in the list above to satisfy the cost.
+If one pool of $XWeapon is insufficient for the transaction, CryptoWar will take $XWeapon from the next pool in the list above to satisfy the cost.

 ## Minting Characters

-Characters are one of the two main NFTs currently available in CryptoBlades.
-Characters are necessary to perform combat in CryptoBlades and only increase in value as the player continues to win fights.
+Characters are one of the two main NFTs currently available in CryptoWar.
+Characters are necessary to perform combat in CryptoWar and only increase in value as the player continues to win fights.

-All of the SKILL spent minting characters goes directly into the contract used to give fight payouts.
+All of the $XWeapon spent minting characters goes directly into the contract used to give fight payouts.

 More information on characters can be found here: